 In scenario 2 the event organiser can obtain a temporary limited licence or major event licence that covers all liquor supplied at the event.
-This means that the event organiser is responsible for ensuring that the supply of liquor occurs responsibly and they must also maintain an environment that encourages the responsible consumption of liquor.
+This means that the event organiser is responsible for maintaining an environment that encourages the responsible supply and consumption of liquor.

 At events licensed in this way suppliers can display their products however, they must not supply any liquor directly to patrons.
 As the event organiser is the only licensee, they are the only business or person which can supply liquor to patrons.

 In this scenario, if individual suppliers supply liquor to the event organiser who in turn supplies liquor to patrons, the supplier must ensure that they already have a permanent licence which allows them to do this.

 Scenario 3: Only suppliers (not event organiser) are licensed

 For some events, like a small daytime market or school fete, it may be possible for only the individual suppliers to be licensed.